 How We Measure Our Risk of Interest Rate Changes.
 As part of our process to manage our exposure to changes in interest rates and comply with applicable regulations, we monitor our interest rate risk.
-In monitoring interest rate risk we continually analyze and manage assets and liabilities based on market conditions, their payment streams and interest rates, the timing of their maturities, their sensitivity to actual or potential changes in market interest rates and interest rate sensitivities of our non-maturity deposits with respect to interest rates paid and the level of balances.
-The Board of Directors sets the asset and liability policy of HomeTrust Bank, which is implemented by management and an asset/liability committee whose members include certain members of senior management.
+In monitoring interest rate risk we continually analyze and manage assets and liabilities based on market conditions, their payment streams and interest rates, the timing of their maturities, their sensitivity to actual or potential changes in market interest rates and interest rates and interest rates and liability policy of HomeTrust Bank, which is implemented by management and an asset/liability committee whose members include certain members of senior management.